matthias-reis/carda-gatsby/content/articles/2023/05/interview-with-krooked-tongue.md

 **Anne:** You founded Krooked Tongue in 2022.
 I am sure there've been some other projects before.
 Do you want to name some of them?

-**Krooked Tongue:** So we started prior to 2022, but with all the lockdowns and the sh⋆⋆, we only really had our first proper year in 2022.
+**Krooked Tongue:** So we started prior to 2022, but with all the lockdowns and the sh\*\*, we only really had our first proper year in 2022.

 **Anne:** Do you have any favourites when it comes to bands, artists, and music in general?